 PVC: Polyvinylchloride.
 An extruded material used for window and door framing.

-Pyrolytic glass: A glass product that is coated, usually to provide low-emissivity or solar control benefits, during manufacturing process at the molten glass stage.
+Pyrolytic glass: A glass product that is coated, usually to provide low-emissivity or solar control benefits, during the manufacturing process at the molten glass stage.
 Commonly referred to as a hard coat, this type of coating offers a surface that is generally as durable as an ordinary glass surface, and therefore requires no special handling and does not need to be used in an insulating glass unit.
 The other type of glass coating is a sputter-coat, which is applied in a secondary process.
 Sometimes referred to as a soft-coat, these types of coatings generally require some additional care in handling and fabrication and must be used within an insulating glass unit.

 Radiation: The transfer of heat in the form of electromagnetic waves from one separated surface to another.
 Low-E glass is designed to reduce this type of heat transfer by reflecting electromagnetic waves.